kamillacrozara/selenium_presentation/SRDTestSuite/README.md

 	The SRD Test Suite is divided in different modules:

 	- Light test suite with basic tests;
-	- Test suite of the Search/Download tab;
+	- Test suite to check the Search/Download tab;
 	- Test suite to check all the download links of SRD;
-	- Test suite of the User Interface;
+	- Test suite to check the User Interface;
+	- Test suite to check the the i-SRD database;
 	- Regression tests to test the SRD for changes.

 Running tests:

+	- Editing the configuration file (srd_selenium_tests.conf)

 	 	Configuring the base URL:

-		The base URL to execute the tests can be modified in the srd_selenium_tests.conf file.
+			The base URL to execute the tests can be modified in the configuration file.
 			It just need the base url between quotes (e.g. BASE_URL = "http://samate.nist.gov/SRD").

+			The base URL for the i-SRD tests is changed on the source code files.

+		Configuring the user name and password:

+			For some tests is necessary to authenticate.
+To provide the user name and password is necessary to change the USER and PASSWORD variable in the configuration file.

+		Configuring the pages to check if all the links on the given page are available:

+			Any SRD page can be checked.
+The test will check the Status Code of all the "href" elements in a given page.
+			The list of pages must be in the configuration file in the following format:

+				PAGES = ['/index.php', '/view.php', '/around.php', '/testsuite.php']

+			Each page must be surrounded by simple quotes and separated by commas.

-	To execute all tests:
+	- To execute all tests:

 		$python run_srd_tests.py